LifeSweetener/PDDL-Game-For-PlanSys2-Planner/Game/README.md

 </p>

 <p>
   In <b>PDDL</b> directory is located a constant PDDL Domain file.
-Besides, during a game in this folder generates a PDDL file problem.
+Besides, during a game in this folder generates a PDDL problem file.
 It may be changed by program.
 </p>

 <p>